 Kejriwal, Sisodia take oath as members of Delhi Legislative Assembly

-Delhi Chief Minister Arvind Kejriwal and Deputy CM Manish Sisodia took oath as members of the Delhi Legislative Assembly as a three-day session began on Monday.
+Delhi Chief Minister Arvind Kejriwal, his deputy Manish Sisodia and other newly elected MLAs took oath as members of the Delhi Legislative Assembly as a three-day session began on Monday.
 This is the first Assembly session after the Aam Aadmi Party (AAP) formed the government for the third time.

+Environment Minister Gopal Rai and Health Minster Satyendar Jain also took oath.
+Greater Kailash MLA Saurabh Bharadwaj took oath in the name of "Bajrang Bali Hanuman" and raised slogans of "Jai Hanuman" after the oath.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)